sachaker/sachaker.github.io/other.md

 ### Art
 *Some of my past work...
-Art has always been a huge part of my life but I still don't indulge it as much as I'd like to.*
+Art has always been a huge part of my life but I still don't indulge it as much as I'd like.*

 <p float="left">
   <img src="{{site.imgurl}}/art2.png" height="460px" style="border:5px white" />